Net (magazine)

 net was a monthly print magazine that published content on web development and design.
 Founded in 1994, the magazine was published in the UK by Future plc.
 It was widely recognized as the premiere print publication for web designers.

-The magazine was initially aimed at the general Internet user, but was adapted into a title aimed at professional and novice web designers; a significant proportion of its readers were full-time web developers.
-Its sister publication, the web design-focused Creative Bloq blog, is estimated to receive over 10 million monthly readers according to analytics firm SimilarWeb.
+The magazine was initially aimed at the general Internet user, but was adapted into a title aimed at professional web designers and web developers under the editorship of Dan Oliver.
+Its sister publication, the design-focused Creative Bloq blog, was launched by Dan Oliver in 2012, and is estimated to receive over two million monthly readers according to analytics firm SimilarWeb.

-The company, and its parent Future plc, were also known for their annual The Net Awards, which was an awards body recognizing outstanding achievements in the web development industry.
+The magazine, and its parent Future plc, were also known for their annual The Net Awards, which was an awards body recognizing outstanding achievements in the web development industry.
 The magazine ended publication in June 2020.

 History

 The magazine was founded in 1994, originally titled as ".net", with the first issue appearing in December.
 Its then editor was Richard Longhurst and assistant editor was Ivan Pope.
 It was initially aimed at the general Internet user in the early days of the internet and World Wide Web gaining wider momentum.
+Regular contributors included Bill Thompson and Davey Winder.

+In 2001, Haymarket Media Group closed its competing internet magazine The Net and sold the subscriber list and the rights to the masthead of the magazine to Future in exchange of Future's football title Total Football, subsequently Future absorbed The Net into .net.

 In August 2006 (Issue 152), the magazine was redesigned to include a new themed cover design and a new inner layout.
 Other changes were the addition of a new section at the back of the magazine called Trash replacing comics by drew and the Hi!
 Monkey Soon after the redesign a column entitled Web Drifter was introduced; written by Martin Sargent, it usually contained issues and language considered vulgar by the readership, and it was subsequently cancelled.

 Also in August 2006, the Penny Forum section was removed but reinstated for issue 153 onwards due to large reader response to its removal.
 Another addition was Web Pro in the latter half of the magazine.
 This is sectioned into several topics (web security, careers, search engine news and web hosting) and written by industry professionals.
 There is also a web FAQ section.

-In December 2013 (issue 248) it was re-badged as "net" (magazine) to end confusion with Microsoft's .NET Framework which launched in 2002.
+In December 2013 (issue 248) it was re-badged as "net" to end confusion with Microsoft's .NET Framework which launched in 2002.
 Along with the name change the magazine was given the tagline "The voice of web design".

-Future Plc announced in April 2020 that it would cease publication due to commercial reasons caused by COVID-19 pandemic with issue 332 (June 2020) being the last.
+Future announced in April 2020 that it would cease publication due to commercial reasons caused by COVID-19 pandemic with issue 332 (June 2020) being the last.